Sign Up for a Free Account

 Historical note and terminology

-In his seminal work “Uber das Elektroenkephalogram des Menschen” (“On the EEG of Man”), Hans Berger pioneered the discovery of the human EEG, first recorded in 1929 (28).
+In his seminal work “Uber das Elektroenkephalogram des Menschen” (“On the EEG of Man”), Hans Berger pioneered the discovery of the human EEG, first recorded in 1929 (29).
 The practical usefulness of EEG became apparent in the 1930s after interictal discharges were demonstrated first by Fisher and Lowenback and later by Gibbs, David, and Lennox in the United States.

 In 1936, W Gray Walter demonstrated that this technology could aid in the diagnosis of tumors, stroke, and other focal brain disorders.
 For 40 years, EEG was the cornerstone to the diagnosis and treatment of seizures and epilepsy.
 Until the advent of CT and MRI, it was the first-line neurodiagnostic test for diagnosing tumors, stroke, and other focal brain disorders.

 EEG data were analyzed by visual inspection until the 1960s when digital equipment was introduced to begin the age of computerizing the EEG.
 In the 1970s, the Fourier transform, computer-based algorithms and analytics, quantitative EEG, and trend analysis became a reality.
+Recent advances have centered on transforming discrete sources as stable linear dipoles to model EEG using inverse methods to depict the EEG in source space.
+Furthermore, newer algorithms are capable of accurately differentiating normal and abnormal as well as classifying focal and generalized slowing and epileptiform discharges.

 Terminology.
-In 2017, after 35 years, the International League Against Epilepsy (ILAE) released a new classification of seizure types, largely based on the existing classification originally formulated in 1981 (23) and further standardized terminology for seizure classification.
-In broad terms, epilepsy syndromes are classified as generalized, focal, or unknown with an etiology of genetic, structural-metabolic, or unknown (23).
-Seizures are classified according to where they start in the brain (77; 82).
-Generalized seizures originate within both hemispheres and rapidly engage bilaterally distributed networks of neurons at onset (34).
+In 2017, after 35 years, the International League Against Epilepsy (ILAE) released a new classification of seizure types, largely based on the existing classification originally formulated in 1981 (24) and further standardized terminology for seizure classification.
+In broad terms, epilepsy syndromes are classified as generalized, focal, or unknown with an etiology of genetic, structural-metabolic, or unknown (24).
+Seizures are classified according to where they start in the brain (80; 80).
+Generalized seizures originate within both hemispheres and rapidly engage bilaterally distributed networks of neurons at onset (35).
 The term “bilateral” is used for focal seizures that propagate to both hemispheres, and “generalized” is a term used for seizures that begin simultaneously in both hemispheres.

-Focal seizures (ie, partial seizures) refer to those seizures that originate within networks limited to one hemisphere.
+Focal seizures refer to those seizures that originate within networks limited to one hemisphere.
 Focal seizures may start on the surface of the brain or in deeper structures and remain restricted to an area within the hemisphere (focal aware seizures) or spread beyond a single hemisphere to involve a larger network (focal impaired awareness seizures and focal to bilateral tonic-clonic seizures).
 Focal seizures are classified as motor and nonmotor.
 Adding descriptions of other signs and symptoms is suggested (ie, focal aware motor seizure).
 Unknown seizures reflect those without a clear onset at the beginning or when atypical and mixed forms of focal and generalized seizures co-exist.

 The application of the standard scalp EEG in epilepsy has relied on the electrocerebral activity largely between the 1 to 30 Hz bandwidth (ie, Berger’s bandwidth).
-Filter settings are increasingly being “opened” during video epilepsy monitoring to obtain full-band EEG, providing a more comprehensive approach (76).
+Filter settings are increasingly being “opened” during video epilepsy monitoring to obtain full-band EEG, providing a more comprehensive approach (79).
 Newer applications of frequencies (ie, gamma and high-frequency oscillations) are now being explored to enhance disclosure of brain regions and the networks that are involved in seizure genesis (Table 1).
 Faster frequencies are particularly important when using invasive EEG techniques as they may not always be transmitted to the scalp for EEG recording.

 Table 1.
 Bandwidth and Interpretation of EEG Waveform Frequencies